gagahpangeran/osu-wiki/wiki/Welcome/en.md

 *Note: Avoid translating English articles with this tag.
 If the English article has this tag, the translation must also have this tag.*

-Translated articles that are outdated must use the `outdated` tag when the English variant is updated.
+Translated articles that are outdated must use the `outdated` tag when the English variant[^variant] is updated.
 English articles may also become outdated when the content they contain is misleading or no longer relevant.
 This tag must be written as shown below:

 ```yaml
 outdated: true